Quelklef/lilt/docs/tutorial.rst

       }
     }

-Great!
 So that's how we create nodes.
 We'll also need to be able to create Lists and Code as well.

 So far, Code has just been created with literals like :code:`"0"` and operations on literals like :code:`*digit`.
-That will actually be enough for JSON, but there are other ways to create Code that will be reviewed at the end of the tutortial
+That will actually be enough for JSON, but there are other ways to create Code that will be reviewed at the end of the tutorial

 Lists can be created by applying :code:`*` or :code:`+` to a Node-returning rule, so :code:`*number` will be a List.
 However, it can also be created explicitly with :code:`&`. :code:`&` will append a node